lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-workload-high-availability-LOB-application.md

 ## Create a dev/test line of business application hosted in Azure

 A cross-premises virtual network is connected to an on-premises network with a site-to-site VPN or ExpressRoute connection.
-If you want to create a dev/test environment that mimics the final configuration and experiment with accessing the application and performing remote administration over a VPN connection, see [Set up a web-based LOB application in a hybrid cloud for testing](/documentation/articles/virtual-networks-setup-lobapp-hybrid-cloud-testing).
+If you want to create a dev/test environment that mimics the final configuration and experiment with accessing the application and performing remote administration over a VPN connection, see [Set up a web-based LOB application in a hybrid cloud for testing](/documentation/articles/virtual-networks-setup-lobapp-hybrid-cloud-testing/).

 ![](./media/virtual-machines-workload-high-availability-LOB-application/CreateLOBAppHybridCloud_3.png)

-You can create this dev/test environment for free with your [MSDN subscription](http://azure.microsoft.com/pricing/member-offers/msdn-benefits/) or an [Azure Trial Subscription](http://azure.microsoft.com/pricing/free-trial/).
+You can create this dev/test environment with an [Azure Trial Subscription](/pricing/1rmb-trial/).

 Your next step is to create a high-availability line of business application in Azure.